bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Scroll refactor
 * Eventually pass actions as json.
-* Only scroll lyric collapsed if not already collapsed?
-    * Also issues with auto scroll and heighted.
-Put this in a listener again?
 * Scene is changing on every verse select.
     * Reducer is not behaving as it should.
 It should trigger only if the song or scene index has changed.
     * Have scene change manager handle it instead.